HastinKapoor/HastinKapoor.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
-I'm Hastin Kapoor, a first year PhD student at the University of Utah, working under Vijay Nagarajan. <br>
+I'm Hastin Kapoor, a first year PhD student at the University of Utah working under Vijay Nagarajan. <br>

 I specialize in compound memory models and cache coherence. <br>